SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Evaluation

-Referring to~\cite{jia2021entangled}, we use the commonly used outlier detectors Local Outlier Factor (LOF)~\cite{breunig2000lof} to detect the abnormal inputs of watermarked models on the CIFAR-10 downstream task, using the activation of the last linear layer.
+\textbf{Anomaly Detection.} Referring to~\cite{jia2021entangled}, we use the commonly used outlier detectors Local Outlier Factor (LOF)~\cite{breunig2000lof} to detect the abnormal inputs of watermarked models on the CIFAR-10 downstream task, using the activation of the last linear layer.
 We show the results in Table~\ref{tab:outlier-detection}.
 In general, the average detection rate of the watermark is only 1.38\%, and this leads to a small degradation of the main task performance by an average of 0.81\%.
-Thus we think LOF cannot effectively detect our watermark inputs.
-We suspect this is because watermark samples are with similar feature vectors, and the density around the feature vector of each watermarked sample is similar, thus LOF will not view the watermark samples as the outliers.
+Thus, we think LOF cannot effectively detect our watermarked inputs.
+We suspect this is because watermarked samples are with similar feature vectors, and the density around the feature vector of each watermarked sample is similar, thus LOF will not view the watermarked samples as outliers.